 Recipe: Scottish potato scones

-Shakshuka may be more likely to conjure up warm, dusty images of North Africa and the Middle East but the dish, which literally translates as ‘a mixture’, is almost a breakfast stew.
-Shakshuka consists of sweet, slightly spiced vegetables gently stewed in tomatoes, with eggs poached in the mixture and served while the yolks are still soft and velvety, spilling out into the tomato stew when.
+Shakshuka may be more likely to conjure up images of warm, dusty North Africa and the Middle East, but the dish, which literally translates as ‘a mixture’, is esentially a breakfast stew.
+Shakshuka consists of sweet, slightly spiced vegetables gently stewed in tomatoes, with eggs poached in the mixture and served while the yolks are still soft and velvety, spilling out into the tomato stew when pierced with a fork.
 Delightful.
 If you’re trying to watch the cholesterol or don’t eat eggs you can swap the poached eggs for tofu scramble.

 Sweet potato hash with fried eggs